Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 - [Project 2B/C: Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684): 10 points - Due March 13th
 - Project 2B Coding: 60 points - Due April 1st
-   - `HyponymHandler` single word case: 50%, k = 0
+   - `HyponymsHandler` single word case: 50%, k = 0
-   - `HyponymHandler` multi-word case: 30%, k = 0
+   - `HyponymsHandler` multi-word case: 30%, k = 0
-   - `HyponymHandler` eecs-one-multi-word case: 20%, k = 0 (Tests for one and multiple words case but strictly uses `frequency-EECS.csv`, `hyponyms-EECS.txt`, `synonyms-EECS.txt`.
+   - `HyponymsHandler` eecs-one-multi-word case: 20%, k = 0 (Tests for one and multiple words case but strictly uses `frequency-EECS.csv`, `hyponyms-EECS.txt`, `synonyms-EECS.txt`.
 You can find more information about EECS class list in 2C.)

 In addition to Project 2B, you will also have to turn in your design document.
 This will be worth 5 points and it is due March 18th.
 The design document's main purpose is to serve you as a foundation to your project.
 It is important to think and ideate before coding.
 What we are looking for in the design document:
   - Identify the data structures we have learned in the class that you will be using in your implementation.
-  - Pseudocode / general overiview of your algorigthm for your implementation.
+  - Pseudocode / general overview of your algorithm for your implementation.

 Please make a copy of [this template](https://docs.google.com/document/d/1Vx7QAz4HFN0rEFFEt5rocY2X5AWVcIFFpRmD8vhegOM/edit?usp=sharing) and submit to [Gradescope](https://www.gradescope.com/courses/708063/assignments/4187810).